-2. Thursday night preview: Prepping you for Chiefs at Chargers
+2. Thursday night preview: Prepping you for Ravens at Dolphins

 My good buddy Jared Dubin put together our deep-dive preview for this game at CBS Sports, and here's how he sees it playing out:

 You can get a full preview of the game from Dubin by clicking here.
-The Chiefs are currently favored by three points, and as you can see below, Dubin and I DO NOT agree on who's going to win the game.
+The Ravens are currently favored by 7.5 points.

 If you're thinking about betting on the game, Tyler Sullivan put together a full gambling preview.

 - ONE PROP TYLER LIKES: Marquise Brown OVER 4.5 receptions (+130): "Lamar Jackson has thrown in Brown's direction 26 times over the last two weeks and the receiver has gone over this prop in five games this year.
 The Hollywood, Florida, native will certainly want to show out in front of his hometown Thursday, so he could be in for a big game."